charliezon/stock/README.md

-A python webapp for daily recording and analysis.
+A python webapp for daily stock recording and analysis.